 - Apparently, even people who are leaving their estates to their children in equal shares may sometimes choose to include no-contest provisions.
 Sometimes it might make more sense to look to mandatory dispute resolution provisions as a possible way to minimize litigation.

-- Tolstoy’s maxim (from Anna KareninaI) may be accurate: “All happy families are alike; each unhappy family is unhappy in its own way.”
+- Tolstoy’s maxim (from Anna Karenina) may be accurate: “All happy families are alike; each unhappy family is unhappy in its own way.”